Ever wondered why your friends can ride up hills quicker than you?

 The weight of your bike and everything attached to it affects how fast you ride uphill.
 Is your bike light or heavy?
 You can get some idea by weighing it.
 Simply hold your bike upright, balanced on its back wheel on some bathroom scales.
 What’s the result?

 As an indicator, Tour De France bikes can weigh no less than 15 pounds or 6.8 kilos.
 Safety rules prevent them being any lighter.
 If your bike weighs more than this, it suggests there is room for improvement.
 If your buddies are riding lighter bikes than you, they will have the advantage.

-However, there’s no point spending a fortune on new wheels if your frame and components are old and heavy.
+However, there’s no point spending a fortune on fancy new wheels if your frame and components are old and heavy.
 Sometimes its better to simply trade in your old bike and get a lighter one.
-You’ll just have to make the most cost effective overall decision on how to upgrade your bike to reduce its weight.
+You’ll just have to make the most cost effective overall decision for your situation.
+Unfortunately, nothing comes for free.

-If you have no budget for upgrades, you might consider reducing the weight of your bike by minimising what you carry on hilly rides.
+If you have zero budget for upgrades, you could reduce the weight of your bike by minimising what you carry on hilly rides.
 For example do you really need two water bottles?
 Or that big saddle bag full of tools?
-Could you carry one and re-fill it on the route?
-This would save you one pound in weight for a start.
+Could you carry just one bottle and re-fill it on the route if needed?
+This would save you one pound and improve your power to weight ratio.

 ii.
 Rider Weight

 Reducing your body weight can make a big different to your cycling speed in the hills.
 How much?
-Well, later in this blog I explain that you can increase your Functional Threshold Power (FTP) by 15 watts by training intelligently for three months.
+Well, later in this blog I’ll explain that you can increase your Functional Threshold Power (FTP) by 15 watts by training intelligently for three months.
 The amazing thing is that you can achieve a similar effect by shedding 3.5 kilos or 7.7 pounds from you and your bike.
-That makes you a significantly faster hill rider, without improving your power output at all.
+That would make you a significantly faster hill rider, without improving your power output at all.